7Spade/ng-alain-build/memory-bank/ng-alain-lint-error.md

   87:48  warning  Unexpected any.
 Specify a different type  @typescript-eslint/no-explicit-any 90:49  warning  Unexpected any.
 Specify a different type  @typescript-eslint/no-explicit-any

+C:\Users\user\Downloads\ng-alain-build\src\app\features\organization\components\department-list\department-list.component.ts
+  143:7  error  '_parentId' is defined but never used  @typescript-eslint/no-unused-vars
+  148:8  error  '_id' is defined but never used        @typescript-eslint/no-unused-vars

+C:\Users\user\Downloads\ng-alain-build\src\app\features\organization\components\employee-list\employee-list.component.ts
+  141:8  error  '_id' is defined but never used  @typescript-eslint/no-unused-vars

 C:\Users\user\Downloads\ng-alain-build\src\app\features\organization\components\organization-form\organization-form.component.ts
   64:19  warning  Unexpected any.
 Specify a different type  @typescript-eslint/no-explicit-any

+C:\Users\user\Downloads\ng-alain-build\src\app\features\organization\components\role-management\role-management.component.ts
+  136:8   error  '_id' is defined but never used  @typescript-eslint/no-unused-vars
+  141:18  error  '_id' is defined but never used  @typescript-eslint/no-unused-vars

+C:\Users\user\Downloads\ng-alain-build\src\app\features\organization\guards\organization.guard.ts
+  14:50  error  '_route' is defined but never used  @typescript-eslint/no-unused-vars
+  14:58  error  '_state' is defined but never used  @typescript-eslint/no-unused-vars
+  45:54  error  '_route' is defined but never used  @typescript-eslint/no-unused-vars
+  45:62  error  '_state' is defined but never used  @typescript-eslint/no-unused-vars
+  56:54  error  '_route' is defined but never used  @typescript-eslint/no-unused-vars
+  56:62  error  '_state' is defined but never used  @typescript-eslint/no-unused-vars
+  67:52  error  '_route' is defined but never used  @typescript-eslint/no-unused-vars
+  67:60  error  '_state' is defined but never used  @typescript-eslint/no-unused-vars
+  78:48  error  '_route' is defined but never used  @typescript-eslint/no-unused-vars
+  78:56  error  '_state' is defined but never used  @typescript-eslint/no-unused-vars

 C:\Users\user\Downloads\ng-alain-build\src\app\features\organization\models\common.model.ts
    27:28  warning  Unexpected any.
 Specify a different type  @typescript-eslint/no-explicit-any